 Our Family Safety Model has been implemented with our men’s behaviour change programs.
 It is now being piloted with our family dispute resolution (FDR) services, to support those families impacted by family violence and complex issues who would otherwise not be able to participate in dispute resolution.

-In practice, this means that we allocate a specialist family violence case coordinator to all clients in these programs who are assessed as being affected by family violence.
-This coordinator proactively prioritises the safety of the partners, former partners, children and family members of these clients by providing key safety elements.
+In practice, this means that we allocate a specialist family safety practitioner to all clients in these programs who are assessed as being affected by family violence.
+This practitioner proactively prioritises the safety of the partners, former partners, children and family members of these clients by providing key safety elements.
 These include: